 Just one more thing about the look of your CV; order and structure are key.
 With hundreds of CVs to look at, one thing I can say from experience is that if your CV is poorly laid out, if the formatting is all over the place, or if the information is not easy to find, then you get moved to the ‘no’ pile.
 Luckily, this is an easy fix.
 All you have to do is stick to one style for your entire CV…

 Ensuring that your CV has one, formal, structured layout means that any information the employer needs is easy to find.
 That, and it makes reading the CV a lot easier!

 What to put on your CV

 Ok, so now we know how it should look, what should you write?
-Below you’ll find a breakdown of the different sections that are normally included on a CV for those looking for work in the UK.

 The first few lines of your CV should include your name, postal address, email and telephone number.

 Most CVs in the UK will start off with a couple of sentences explaining what you are looking for.
 This is called a personal statement.
 Your personal statement should look something like this: